It is a prescription medication used to treat epilepsy and trigeminal neuralgia (a condition that causes pain in the facial nerve).

 If you are pregnant or breastfeeding.

-Tell your healthcare provider about all the medications you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all your medications, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Carbamazepine and pregnancy Tell your doctor if you are pregnant or plan to become pregnant.